pkgw/website/content/2024/peeling-tool/index.md

       zero out the sources with index numbers *j* ≤ *i*.
 That is, edit the actual component model image data to replace the pixel values around the bright source and the already-peeled ones with zeros.
-This requires some custom Python code, but it's straightforward and not I/O-intensive.
+This requires some custom Python code — see below for a suggested approach.
+It's straightforward and not I/O-intensive.
    1. Use the task `ft` to fill `main.ms[MODEL_DATA]` with the Fourier transform of `template.$i.model`.
 This set of model visibilities therefore captures the non-nuisance sources, and any bright sources that we haven’t yet started dealing with.
-   1. For each previously peeled source with index *j* < *i*, use the peeling tool with its work MS (see blow).
+   1. For each previously peeled source with index *j* < *i*, use the peeling tool with its work MS (see below).
 This will update `main.ms[MODEL_DATA]` to add in the best-available DD-calibrated models for these sources.
 Once this is done, the model will capture everything in the image *except* the *i*th nuisance source, because we zeroed it out when creating